-As of June 30, 2015 and 2014, the Level II assets and liabilities listed in the fair value hierarchy tables below utilize the following valuation techniques and inputs:
+As of June 30, 2016 and 2015, the Level II assets and liabilities listed in the fair value hierarchy tables below utilize the following valuation techniques and inputs:

-i) Cash Equivalents
+(i) Cash Equivalents

 The fair value of investments in cash equivalent securities, with maturities within three months of the date of purchase, are determined using techniques that are consistent with the market approach.
-Significant observable inputs include reported trades and observable broker/dealer ii) U.S. Government and Agency Securities iii) Corporate Bonds quotes.
+Significant observable inputs include reported trades and observable broker/dealer quotes.

+(ii) U.S. Government and Agency Securities